Healthy Homes Assessment Titahi Bay

 Draught Stopping Titahi Bay

-Draughts may lead to low temperatures inside houses.
-A humid house will cost more to heat, which completed jobs in wasting energy and increased bills.
+Draughts may lead to less temperature in houses.
+A draughty home will cost more to heat, which means wasting energy and incurring higher costs.

 What are the most unreasonable gaps or holes?

-If you can feel external air entering or the sound of a clear draught emanating from a crack or a gap or crack, then it is most likely a gap or an opening that needs sealing in some way.
-Large gaps and cracks should be sealed permanently.
-The gaps that exceed 3mm that allow air to enter or exit into your house need to be sealed.
-For example, if the open fireplace isn’t being used, it can create draughts.
-This should be blocked off.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as far as possible.
+If you can feel external air coming in or the air is clear from a crack or a gap or crack, then it’s probably a gap or hole that needs sealing in any way.
+Large gaps and cracks should be permanently stopped.
+The gaps that exceed 3mm that allow air in or out of the home need the sealing.
+In the case of an open fireplace isn’t in use it could cause draughts, and should be blocked from.
+Property managers and landlords are accountable for making sure that such draughts are squelched in the maximum extent imaginable.

-You don’t require to block up intentional holes or gaps which are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow for movement of the structure as the home heats and cools, in order to let them be closed and opened instead of than being stuck.
-We will test the windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps in the construction.
+For instance, small gaps around windows and doors could be required to allow movement of the structure as the household gets warmer and cooler, so that they can still be opened and closed rather than being stuck.
+We will inspect all doors and windows during our Healthy Homes assessment of your rental property.

 draught stopping building inspections